Current Itinerary for

 Feb 25th (Thursday)

-Time to head over to the lush West Coast via the Haast Pass.
-The route has numerous short walks and waterfalls to see on the way which will extend out the 3 hour drive.
 The drive into the Franz Josef glacier viewpoint shows how far the glacier has receded with markers indicating its position over the last 100 years or so.

 Feb 25th (Thursday)